 The length of time a Fund has held a particular security is not generally a consideration in investment decisions.
 A change in the securities held by a Fund is known as "portfolio turnover."
 When the portfolio managers deem it appropriate and particularly during periods of volatile market movements, a Fund may engage in frequent and active trading of portfolio securities to achieve its investment objective.
-Higher portfolio turnover (e.g., an annual rate greater than 100% of the average value of a Fund's portfolio) involves correspondingly greater expenses to a Fund, including brokerage commissions or dealer markups and other transaction costs on the sale of securities and reinvestments in other securities.
-Such sales may also result in realization of taxable capital gains, including short-term capital gains (which are generally taxed at ordinary income tax rates).
+Higher portfolio turnover (e.g., an annual rate greater than 100% of the average value of the Fund's portfolio) involves correspondingly greater expenses to a Fund, including brokerage commissions or dealer markups and other transaction costs on the sale of securities and reinvestments in other securities.
+Such sales may also result in realization of taxable capital gains, including short-term capital gains

+(which are generally taxed at ordinary income tax rates).
 The trading costs and tax effects associated with portfolio turnover may adversely affect a Fund's performance.
-In addition to indirectly bearing the expenses associated with portfolio turnover of the Acquired Funds, the PIMCO Inflation Response Multi-Asset Fund will directly bear these expenses to the extent that it invests in other securities and instruments.
+In addition to indirectly bearing the expenses associated with portfolio turnover of the Acquired Funds, the PIMCO Dividend and Income Fund and PIMCO RAE Global ex-US Fund will directly bear these expenses to the extent that they invest in other securities and instruments.
 Please see a Fund's "Fund Summary-Portfolio Turnover" or the "Financial Highlights" in this prospectus for the portfolio turnover rates of the Funds that were operational during the last fiscal year.